-- NBCOT initial certification as an occupational therapist - · College/university transcripts from all prior academic work - Basic statistics course - Undergraduate GPA of 2.8 or higher - Statement of professional goals and how matriculation in the post-professional master's degree program can contribute to those goals - Two letters of reference
+- NBCOT initial certification as an occupational therapist - College/university transcripts from all prior academic work - Basic statistics course - Undergraduate GPA of 2.8 or higher - Statement of professional goals and how matriculation in the post-professional master's degree program can contribute to those goals - Two letters of reference not completed formal application prior to that point.
+Twelve credits from the pediatric certificate are transferable to the post-professional master's degree.

-Students taking courses in the pediatric certificate program who wish to move into the post-professional master's degree program should apply by the final semester of their 12 credit certificate, if they have not completed formal application prior to that point.
+Students taking courses in the pediatric certificate program who wish to move into the post-professional master's degree program should apply by the final semester of their 12 credit certificate, if they have